Leyshya8/RAG-QA/README.md

-Based on the source code provided for your RAG (Retrieval-Augmented Generation) system, here is a README file formatted to match the style of your previous projects.

-***

 # 📚 RAG Document Q&A — Private PDF Intelligence

 Interact with your local documents using a Retrieval-Augmented Generation (RAG) pipeline powered by Google Gemini.